SamamaHussain/Basic-Authentication-App/README.md

-# NotesApp
-First Flutter Notes App from the Course.
+Flutter App made with clean code and dependency injection provides the services to authenticate the user using Firebase.